DataDog/trace-examples/opentelemetry/README.md

 ## OpenTelemetry Datadog Sandbox

 This Repository allows users to deploy a sandbox distributed tracing application instrumented with OpenTelemetry SDKs, which emit traces to OpenTelemetry Collectors, and export Telemetry data to Datadog via the Datadog Exporter.
+It also demonstrates how to manually inject datadog formatted trace and span ids in an Application instrumented with OpenTelemetry SDKs.

 To learn more about OpenTelemetry, please review the [Datadog Documentation](https://docs.datadoghq.com/tracing/setup_overview/open_standards/#opentelemetry-collector-datadog-exporter)